unicode-org/icu4x/docs/tutorials/data_management.md

 We have learned how to generate data and load it into our programs, optimize data size, and gotten to know the different data providers that are part of `ICU4X`.

+For a deeper dive into configuring your data providers in code, see [data_provider.md].

 You can learn more about datagen, including the Rust API which we have not used in this tutorial, by reading [the docs](https://docs.rs/icu_datagen/latest/).